vorkampfer/zsh_tweaks/README.md

 ### unlock_root.sh
 1. This file is the counterpart to the lock_root.sh.
 Simply run this script when you want to unlock the above mentioned files.
 2. Usage: just type unlock_root.sh in the terminal, if in $PATH, or cd into the directory where you have the script and type: root@debian:~# ./unlock_root.sh
-# If you have better ways of securing your linux box I would love to hear from you.
-You can send me your Github link or inquires to francescoppolla@protonmail.com
+## You can send me your Github link or inquires to francescoppolla@protonmail.com